losttype/blog.losttype.com/src/2015-08-09-first-day-in-chicago.md

 Some incredible work is started at Lost Type’s field trips, from [Mission Gothic](http://www.losttype.com/font/?name=missiongothic), [Dude Hank Pro](http://www.losttype.com/font/?name=hankpro), to Riley’s upcoming release which we’ve started using on this very site.
 We’re looking forward to showing you whatever is next!

-If you’re near Chicago, we’ll happily do that in person at our even, [<cite>An evening with Lost Type</cite>](http://www.eventbrite.com/e/an-evening-with-lost-type-tickets-10419576233).
+If you’re near Chicago, we’ll happily do that in person at our event, [<cite>An evening with Lost Type</cite>](http://www.eventbrite.com/e/an-evening-with-lost-type-tickets-10419576233).
 Tickets are still available:

 <iframe src="//eventbrite.com/tickets-external?eid=10419576233&amp;ref=etckt" frameborder="0" height="269" width="100%" vspace="0" hspace="0" scrolling="auto" allowtransparency="true" class="embed embed-eventbrite"></iframe>